PikachuPenial/Titanmod/PATCHNOTES.md

 **>QOL & BUG FIXES**
 - Leaderboard is now dynamically sized depending on the number of players/entries being shown

+- Crosshair preview in the settings menu is now affected by the dynamic and static crosshair styles

+- Added four new crosshair preview images

+- Added opacity slider for the crosshair preview image

 - Fixed "Matches Played" and "Matches Won" calling cards from not being able to be applied

+- Fixed crosshair preview image not cycling properly on certain occasions